How To Lead A School Well And With Confidence | Confessions of a Primary Head

 During my many years in education, I have made plenty of mistakes.
 I have created data systems that made no sense, made broken policies, and even spoke to the wrong parents about “their” child.

-Of all of these, the toughest to overcome was when I allowed the pressures and challenges of school leadership to shred my confidence.
+Of all of these, the toughest to overcome was when I allowed the pressures and challenges of being the leader of the school and the SLT at school to shred my confidence.
 To the extent where it became difficult to be genuinely effective as a leader.

 This can happen very quickly – and to anyone.
 After all, there are countless reasons for leaders to doubt themselves: